gryf/fs-uae-wrapper/README.rst

 - Archive with game assists will be extracted in that directory
 - Configuration file will be copied into that directory, and renamed to ``Config.fs-uae``
-- If there is saved state, it also would be extracted there
+- If ``wrapper_save_state`` is set, and there is saved state archive, it also would be extracted there
 - ``fs-uae`` will be launched inside that directory

 Next, after ``fs-uae`` quit, there will:

-- Create archive containing save state with name like the configuration file with additional ``_save`` suffix.
+- Optionally create archive containing save state with name like the configuration file with additional ``_save`` suffix.
 In this example it would be ``ChaosEngine_save.7z``.
 - Wipe out temporary directory

 archive